patrickpassosb/Kraken-DaD/docs/strategy-json-example.md

 # Strategy JSON Example

-This is a minimal strategy payload that runs a Kraken ticker → condition → place order flow.
+The Kraken DaD executor expects a strict schema defined in `packages/strategy-core/schema.ts` (see `SCHEMA_VERSION`).
+A payload includes a `version`, descriptive `metadata`, a node list, and the control/data `edges` that drive execution.
+The JSON below represents a simple flow: start → ticker → condition → place order.

 ```json
 {